What is risk-based pricing?

 Each lender uses its own process to determine the risk that you will default on a loan, but most use your credit score, employment status, income, and other outstanding debts, among other factors.

-If a lender relied on a credit report in making a lending decision about you, you should get a Risk-Based Pricing notice if you receive less favorable terms than other borrowers with better credit histories.
+If a lender relied on a credit report in making a lending decision about you, you should get a Risk-Based Pricing notice if you receive less favorable terms than other borrowers based in any part on your credit report.
 This notice includes information about how to get your free annual credit report, your credit score, the score range, and the negative factors affecting the score.

 Lenders may NOT use certain legally prohibited factors to decide whether to give you a loan or how much to charge you, such as your race, gender or age.